-BridgeBio Pharma, Inc., along with its affiliates and subsidiaries worldwide (collectively, “BridgeBio”, “we,” “us,” or “our”), is committed to handling personal data responsibly and in accordance with applicable law.
-This Privacy Notice explains our data collection and processing practices in the context of your relationship to us if you are in the European Economic Area, Switzerland and the United Kingdom.
-It also describes your data protection rights, including a right to object to some of the processing which we carry.
-More information about your rights, and how to exercise them, is set out in the “Your choices and rights” section.
+BridgeBio Pharma, Inc., along with its affiliates and subsidiaries worldwide (collectively, “BridgeBio,” “we,” “us,” or “our”), is committed to handling personal data responsibly and in accordance with applicable law.
+This Candidate Privacy Notice (“Notice”) explains our data collection and processing practices in the context of our employment opportunities in the European Economic Area, Switzerland and the United Kingdom.
+It also describes your data protection rights, including a right to object to some of the processing that we carry out.
+More information about your rights, and how to exercise them, is set out in the “Your choices and rights” section

-Please note that this does not cover your use of our websites as a consumer or investor or involvement in any of our research or clinical trials.
+Please note that this Notice applies only to our processing of your personal data as a candidate for an employment opportunity with BridgeBio.
+It does not cover your use of our websites as a consumer or investor, participation in any of our research or clinical trials, or any permanent employment with us.
 You will be presented with different privacy notices in those contexts.

 Who is the data controller for your data?

-The information in this notice explains the way that all BridgeBio companies process personal data.
-The data controller for your data will be the BridgeBio company with which you are in contact, as it decides the data processing, and why and how it is being processed.
-It may exercise this responsibility alone or jointly with other companies in the BridgeBio group, acting as “joint-controllers”.
+The information in this notice explains the way that all BridgeBio companies process candidate data.
+The data controller for your data will be the BridgeBio company you have applied to.

 How do we use this information, and what is our legal basis?

 We must have a legal basis to process your data.
 We explain each of these legal bases below.
 We also set out the purposes for which we process your data.

 We use the information we collect from and about you:

 - As necessary to comply with our legal obligations: for example, local laws may require us to submit reports about our recruiting processes and outcomes